 - Invite students to examine Augusta Savage's sculpture, The Harp, and discuss the following: - What details do you notice? - Who are the people depicted here?
 How are they being depicted? - What other elements make up this sculpture? - What are the different shapes and forms that make up this piece? - Have students think about the individual elements of the sculpture and how those elements come together to make a larger piece. - How does the scale impact the way that we view the sculpture? - How might this piece be different if it were made in a two-dimensional medium? - What symbolism is Savage using in her work?
-What emotions does this work of art evoke? - Now pass out the lyrics to Lift Every Voice and Sing by James Weldon Johnson and J.

-Rosamond Johnson and discuss the following:

-- Which aspects of this song do you think inspired Savage most? - How did she evoke the message of the music in her piece?
-Which elements of the sculpture are more representational?
-Which are more symbolic? - How do the lyrics enhance your understanding or change your interpretation of the sculpture? - How might you be inspired by music in the way that Augusta Savage was?
-What inspiration do you draw from lyrics?
+What emotions does this work of art evoke? - Now pass out the lyrics to "Lift Every Voice and Sing" by James Weldon Johnson and J. Rosamond Johnson and discuss the following: - Which aspects of this song do you think most inspired Savage? - How did she evoke the message of the music in her piece? - Which elements of the sculpture are more representational?
+Which are more symbolic?